Solano’s pinch-hit, 2-run homer rallies Giants past A’s

 UP NEXT

-The Giants have an off day in New York on Monday before facing the Mets on Tuesday night, with San Francisco’s starter still unannounced.
+The Giants have an off day in New York on Monday before facing the Mets on Tuesday night, with San Francisco’s starter still unannounced but expected to be Long.

 RHP Paul Blackburn (0-1, 5.06 ERA), called up after Bassitt’s injury, takes the mound Monday for the A’s in the opener of a two-game series with the Mariners.